 Wesco Valve and Manufacturing Company provides quality power engine valves for almost any application.
-Even though dimensional conformity to the latest available O.E.M. prints is strictly enforced, Wesco has found it necessary to offer a variety of material content to accomodate many different conditions that affect engine valve life and performance.
+Even though dimensional conformity to the latest available O.E.M. prints is strictly enforced, Wesco has found it necessary to offer a variety of material content to accommodate many different conditions that affect engine valve life and performance.

 Power valves in a four-stroke cycle engine are used to admit fuel and air into the combustion chamber and release burnt gases after combustion.
 They are used in conjunction with the rest of the valve train to do this at precisely the correct time to allow efficient operation, and at the same time, seal the intake and exhaust ports during combustion.